 Now that you’ve slipped into something more comfortable, it’s time to get your security ducks in a row.

 Windows 10 ships with Windows Security enabled by default unless your laptop or desktop includes a third-party antivirus trial.
-Security is a solid, if not overly detailed solution that’s dead-simple to use and probably good enough for most people.
+Windows Security is a solid, if not overly detailed solution that’s dead-simple to use, great at sniffing out malware, and probably good enough for most people.
 It isn’t the most full-featured anti-malware solution out there, though.
 You can’t even schedule scans!
 PCWorld’s guide to the best antivirus for Windows PCs can help you find all the right tools to keep your PC protected.

 We also have a guide to building a solid free security suite, but it takes more legwork and hassle than premium antivirus options.